Checking your Work Environment

 You don't need to type the full command names:

-composer req does the
+composer req does the same as

 composer require, use

 composer rem instead of